While it may seem daunting to face a group of interviewers, a panel interview can actually be fairer and sometimes

-While it may seem daunting to face a group of interviewers, they can actually be fairer and sometimes easier than the normal one-to-one.
+While it may seem daunting to face a group of interviewers, panel interviews can actually be fairer and sometimes easier than the normal one-to-one.
 If a solitary interviewer doesn't take a shine to you, you're sunk, but in a panel, consensus can overrule.
 Having several interviewers can also make the experience more relaxed, as there is often more opportunity for friendly chat or discussion.
 If there is opportunity for you to ask questions, you could benefit from a range of different perspectives.

 Who to look at and how to respond to panel interviewers

 - Who will be on the panel?
 There may be a mixture of personnel specialists, technical experts and line managers.
 You may be told who will be on your panel in advance of the day.
 If not, listen carefully as they introduce themselves because knowing who's who can determine how you answer their questions.
-If you'd be working closely with one person, make eye contact and try to establish a rapport with them.
+If you'd be working closely with one person, try to establish a rapport with them.
 This could be by making eye contact during an in-person interview or, if it is relevant, referring back to an interesting comment they made during your responses/questions at the end.
 For graduate interviews, it's unlikely that you'll face more than three interviewers.